top of page

 All Posts

 Human error is inevitable.
 Managing risk is a professional responsibility.
-Error is an inherent part of being human.
-In aviation, the objective is not to eliminate error—because that is impossible—but to understand it, anticipate it, and manage it before it evolves into an unsafe outcome.
-Most accidents are not the result of incompetence or negligence.
-They occur when well-trained professionals make reasonable decisions in complex environments, often under time pressure, high
+Error is not a failure of professionalism.
+It is a condition of being human.
+In aviation, the goal has never been to eliminate error, because that is impossible.
+The real objective is to understand it, anticipate it, and manage it before it turns into an unsafe outcome.
+Most aviation accidents are not caused by incompetence or recklessness.
+They occur when well-trained professionals make reasonable dec

 Pablo Rojas